The following article originally appeared in American Inno on Friday, September 15, 2017.

 Future Founders, a youth startup accelerator based out of 1871, is known for cultivating tech and startup talent from children and teens.
 But now, the nonprofit is planning to work with millennial-aged entrepreneurs as well.

 Chicago Inno has learned that in January, Future Founders will launch a new program, branded the Chicago Cohort.
-The program, which began accepting applications today, is designed for entrepreneurs aged 18-30 who are from underrepresented groups.
+The program is designed for entrepreneurs aged 18-30 who are from underrepresented groups.
 Racial minorities, women, veterans and immigrants are encouraged to apply, said Scott Issen, president and CEO of Future Founders.

 The Chicago Cohort will give members access to mentoring and will help immerse them in the Chicago startup ecosystem.
 The program is funded by a $125,000 grant from the Blackstone Inclusive Entrepreneurship Challenge, which is sponsored by the Blackstone Charitable Foundation, World Business Chicago and ChicagoNEXT.